lukedodd/include-wrangler/README.md

     # go back to original directory
     cd ..

-This should leave the files `header_costs` and `include_costs` full of useful information and give you the following pretty picture of your projects structure:
+This should leave the files `header_costs` and `include_costs` full of useful information and give you the following pretty picture of the example projects structure:

 ![Example graph](https://raw.github.com/lukedodd/include-wrangler/master/example/example_out/include_graph.png)